w8mr/parsek/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/nl.w8mr.parsek/core)](https://mvnrepository.com/artifact/nl.w8mr.parsek/core/latest)
 [![License](https://img.shields.io/github/license/w8mr/parsek)](LICENSE)

+## What is Parsek?

 Parsek is a library for (and written in) Kotlin for easily building parser combinators.
 It is based on JParsec and (Haskell) Parsec.
 It allows you to create a text (or token) parser based on easy-to-combine building blocks.
+It is designed to be:

+- **Declarative:** Define parsers in a readable and composable way.
+- **Flexible:** Parse both text and token streams.
+- **Lightweight:** Minimal dependencies and easy to integrate into Kotlin projects.

 ---